Privacy Policy

 To meet an employment contract or fulfil our statutory responsibilities, we are required to transfer an employee’s personal data to third parties, for example, to pension providers and HM Revenue & Customs.

-5.2 Anti-money laundering
+4.2 Anti-money laundering

 Charity Commission rules require us to know where funds have come from, as well as any conditions attached to them.
 We follow a due diligence process, which involves researching the financial soundness, credibility, reputation and ethical principles of donors who’ve made, or are likely to make, a significant donation to Penny Brohn UK, using publicly available information and professional resources.

-Keeping your data
+5. Keeping your data

-Your data protection rights
+6. Your data protection rights

-You retain control of how we use your data and you have the right to ask us to stop processing personal information, which we will do.
+You retain control of how we use your data, and you have the right to ask us to stop processing personal information, which we will do.

 You have the following rights under the General Data Protection Regulation in relation to the information that we hold:

-• The right to be informed
+- The right to be informed

-• The right of access
+- The right of access

-• The right to rectification
+- The right to rectification

-• The right to erasure
+- The right to erasure

-• The right to restrict processing
+- The right to restrict processing

-• The right to data portability
+- The right to data portability

-• The right to object
+- The right to object

-• Rights in relation to automated decision making and profiling
+- Rights in relation to automated decision making and profiling

-7.1 Access to personal data
+7. Access to personal data

 You have a right of access to personal data held by us.
-This right may be exercised by emailing us at privacy@pennybrohn.org.uk, or write to us at Penny Brohn UK, Chapel Pill Lane, Bristol, BS20 0HH or call us on 0303 3000 118 (local call rates apply), 9.00am-5.30pm weekdays.
+This right may be exercised by emailing us at privacy@pennybrohn.org.uk, or write to us at Penny Brohn UK, Chapel Pill Lane, Bristol, BS20 0HH or call us on 0303 3000 118 (local call rates apply), 9.00am-4:00pm weekdays.

 You may be asked to provide the following details:

-• The personal information you want to access
+- The personal information you want to access

-• Where it is likely to be held
+- Where it is likely to be held

-• The date range of the information you wish to access.
+- The date range of the information you wish to access.

 We will need you to confirm your identity.
 If we hold personal information about you, we will give you a copy of the information in an understandable format together with an explanation of why we hold and use it.
 We will aim to respond to any requests for information promptly, and in any event within the legally required time limits (30 days).
 This timeframe may be extended by up to two months if your request is particularly complex.

-7.2 Withdrawal of consent
+7.1 Withdrawal of consent

 Where you have given consent for Penny Brohn UK to use your personal data, you have the right to withdraw that consent at any time.
-You also have the right to ask Penny Brohn to stop using your personal data for direct marketing purposes.
+You also have the right to ask Penny Brohn UK to stop using your personal data for direct marketing purposes.
 To stop receiving an email from a Penny Brohn UK marketing list, please click on the unsubscribe link in the relevant email received from us or you can manage your marketing contact preferences online here.

-7.3 Amendment of personal data
+7.2 Amendment of personal data

 Where possible we try to keep records up to date but we would appreciate it if you would let us know if your contact details change.
 We want you to remain in control of your personal data.
-You can update or amend your personal data here.

-Alternatively, you may email us at privacy@pennybrohn.org.uk, write to us at Penny Brohn UK, Chapel Pill Lane, Bristol, BS20 0HH or call us on 0303 3000 118 (local call rates apply), 9.00am-5.30pm weekdays.
+You may email us at privacy@pennybrohn.org.uk, write to us at Penny Brohn UK, Chapel Pill Lane, Bristol, BS20 0HH or call us on 0303 3000 118 (local call rates apply), 9.00am-4.00pm weekdays.

 The verification, update or amendment of your personal data will take place within 30 days of receipt of your request.

-7.4 Other data subject rights
+7.3 Other data subject rights

 This privacy policy is intended to provide information about what personal data we collect about you and how it is used.
 As well as rights of access and amendment referred to above, individuals may have other rights in relation to the personal data we hold, such as a right to erasure/deletion (‘right to be forgotten’), to restrict or object to our processing of personal data and the right to data portability.
 There may be other legal reasons why we need to process your personal data, but please tell us if you don’t think we should be using it.
-If you wish to exercise any of these rights, please send an email to privacy@pennybrohn.org.uk, write to us at Penny Brohn UK, Chapel Pill Lane, Bristol, BS20 0HH or call us on 0303 3000 118 (local call rates apply), 9.00am-5.30pm weekdays.

-Our legal basis for processing data
+8. Our legal basis for processing data

 We will only use your personal information if we have a legal basis to do so.
 This will usually be either from when you have given your consent, where we have undertaken a legitimate interest assessment or where the use of your data is necessary to comply with a legal or contractual obligation or to protect an individual’s vital interests.